applethepeanut/ph-library/README.md

 followed [create-a-project](https://kotlinlang.org/docs/jvm-get-started.html#create-a-project), which produced a flat project structure without `src` and `test`.
 Hacking achieved the standard project structure that I would have expected.

+I then discovered that packaging is simply a placeholder, not a directory structure.

 ## Instructions

 - Please create a GitHub repository containing code for a book lending library.
 Use the stories below for requirements.